 Word even makes it easy for you to make your own professional-looking e-book cover.
 Simply go to Insert >, Cover Page.
 Here you will be able to pick from approximately 15 different templates that are easy to use and modify.
 For my e-book cover, I purchased a stock photo from StockFresh.com for a couple of dollars.
 DepositPhotos also has great-looking affordable stock photos.
 Once you’re happy with the finished product, use Word and save it as a PDF.

 Don’t have a shopping cart on your website?
 No problem.
 Set up an account with e-junkie, here you can upload your e-book and process payments to your PayPal account automatically.
 Once you’ve set up your E-junkie account, create your sales page, and include your E-junkie links.
 You can even set up an affiliate program through e-junkie, and it only costs $5.00 a month.

 Next, you’ll want to create an image to promote your e-book.
 I used My Ecover Maker.com.
 Here you can upload an image of your book cover and transform it into a 3D image for just $3.95 (one-time use).

 If you want to spruce up your sales page, try taking a look at Leadpages.
 I just started using it and it’s very intuitive and gives you amazing-looking landing pages.

 Related Content: How to Make Money Selling Ebooks Online

 6. Do You Need to Charge Sales Tax?

-While tax law is very tricky, and it’s wording many times unclear, Nexus Laws in your state may require you to charge state sales tax on digital products that you sell.
+While tax law is very tricky, and its wording many times unclear, Nexus Laws in your state may require you to charge state sales tax on e-books that you sell.
 Not being in compliance with your state’s Nexus Laws could put you at risk for fines and back payment of taxes on products that you have already sold.
 So before you start selling your e-book, check here to see if your state requires you to charge sales tax.

 7. Good Sales Copy is a Must